ARMmbed/mbed-os-5-docs/docs/tutorials/bootloader.md

 **Managed bootloader projects**

 The postbuild merge step is available when exporting to uVision from an offline project.
-This requires Mbed CLI and all of the Python dependencies to be installed on the local system.
+This requires the installation of Mbed CLI and all of the Python dependencies on the local system.

-All other exporters do not implement the postbuild merge step.
+No other exporters implement the postbuild merge step.
 After exporting a project with the `target.bootloader_img` setting, you are responsible for flashing the binary mentioned in the configuration parameter.
-Without flashing this bootloader image, the device will not boot correctly.
+If you do not flash this bootloader image, the device does not boot correctly.

 **Unmanaged bootloader projects**